Ataww/advent-of-code/readme.md

 See https://adventofcode.com/2018

 My solutions in Typescript along with template projects to get started on each problem.
 Navigate to the desired day and run `npm install` or `yarn` to install dependencies.
+If your input is different from mine replace the content of input.txt with your own.

 ## scripts